metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Now Rush is demonstrating he can read the blitz and throw hot routes when the situation is favorable.
 I think the Cowboys are in good hands here.
 Kudos to Kellen Moore for developing the quarterback too.

 Kellen Moore needs to be given some serious credit here for the concepts he's incorporating here.
 He's outwitting Wink.

+None of the Giants pass rushers have quite stepped up.
+WHere's Azeez, Ximenes, and Kayvon?